Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 - The Macrocycle — AKA The Program.
 Typically 2-12 months of planning

-- The Mesocycle — Typically 3-8 weeks of planning with a common theme/sequence
+- The Mesocycle — Typically 3-8 weeks (occasionally as long as 12 weeks) of planning with a common theme/sequence

 - The Microcycle — Typically a week (to 10 days) of planning with a common theme/sequence